black-hole-group/fermipy-tutorial/pre-requisites.md

 This should take a while because >2GB of software will be downloaded and installed.

 > Pro tip: if you add your user to the `docker` group, you do not need to use `sudo` to run Docker.
+The command to perform this task on linux is `sudo usermod -a -G docker yourusername` (you only need to run it once)

 ## 3. Download the supporting files for the lesson